zrml/containers4developers/d8/readme.md

 INSERT INTO T1 VALUES('Steven', 1291)
 INSERT INTO T1 VALUES('Helen', 1146)
 	```
-+ Go back to your browser portal in *System > SQL* in namespace IRISCLUSTER and make sure you can see the data
++ Go back to your browser portal in *System Explorer > SQL* in namespace IRISCLUSTER and make sure you can see the data

 ```
 SELECT *